HallemLab/Wild_Worm_Codon_Adapter/UI/README/README_Features.md

 Stable Gene or Transcript IDs with prefixes "SSTP", "SRAE", "SPAL", "SVE", or "WB" can be provided either through direct input via the provided textbox, or in bulk as a comma separated text file.
 Users may also provide a *C. elegans* gene name, provided it is prefaced with the string "Ce-", or *C. elegans* stable transcript IDs as is.
 Finally, users may direcly provide cDNA sequences for analysis, either as a 2-column .csv file listing geneIDs and cDNA sequences, or a .fa file containing named cDNA sequences.

 Users may download an excel file containing the codon adaptation index and cDNA sequences for the user-provided genes.
-The app also generates a scatter plot displaying, for each gene, codon adaptiveness values relative to S. ratti vs C. elegans usage weights.
-Users may download this plot as a PDF file.